Terradue/doc-tep-geohazards/source/community-guide/cloud/s1toolbox.rst

 SENTINEL-1 Toolbox Installation
 ===============================

-The SENTINEL-1 Toolbox (S1TBX) consists of a collection of processing tools, data product readers and writers and a display and analysis application to support the large archive of data from ESA SAR missions including SENTINEL-1, ERS-1 & 2 and ENVISAT, as well as third party SAR data from ALOS PALSAR, TerraSAR-X, COSMO-SkyMed and RADARSAT-2.
-The various processing tools could be run independently from the command-line and also integrated within the graphical user interface.
-The Toolbox includes tools for calibration, speckle filtering, coregistration, orthorectification, mosaicking, data conversion, polarimetry and interferometry.
+The SENTINEL-1 Toolbox (S1TBX) consists in a collection of processing tools and data product readers & writers, as well as a display & analysis application, providing a support environment for handling the large archive of data from ESA SAR missions, including SENTINEL-1, ERS-1 & 2 and ENVISAT, as well as third party SAR data from ALOS PALSAR, TerraSAR-X, COSMO-SkyMed and RADARSAT-2.
+The various processing tools can be ran independently from the command-line, and are also integrated within the graphical user interface.
+The Toolbox includes notably tools for calibration, speckle filtering, coregistration, orthorectification, mosaicking, data conversion, polarimetry and interferometry.

-Installation on a CloudToolbox
+Installation on a GEP CloudToolbox
 -------------------------------

 Prerequisites